percona/pmm/docs/setting-up/client/mongodb.md

 db.setProfilingLevel(2)
 ```

+!!! note alert alert-primary ""
-> If you have already [added a service](#add-service), you should remove it and re-add it after changing the profiling level.
+    If you have already [added a service](#add-service), you should remove it and re-add it after changing the profiling level.

 ## Add service